Zucchini Cutlets for Passover are deliciously crispy. They’re also easy to make, vegetarian, and dairy-free. Only 3 basic ingredients.

 Ingredients

-• add salt to taste or other spices (make sure they are kosher for Passover) as desired for additional flavor
+- add salt to taste or other seasonings, as desired, for additional flavor

 Instructions

-4. Pour eggs and matzo meal into separate bowls large enough to accommodate dipping the zucchini slices.
+- Pour eggs and matzo meal or matzo cake meal into separate bowls large enough to accommodate dipping the zucchini slices.*

-6. Dip each slice into egg, then matzo meal, then egg again, making sure the slices are well coated.
+- Dip each slice into egg, then matzo meal or matzo cake meal, then egg again, making sure the slices are well coated.**

-8. Flip and fry on other side until golden brown (you should be able to easily stick a fork through when they are ready).
+- Flip and fry on the other side until golden brown (you should be able to easily stick a fork through when they are ready).

-9. Remove and place on plate covered with paper towels to drain.
+- Remove and place on a plate covered with paper towels to drain.

 Notes

-2) Most people only use one coat of egg and do not redip after the breadcrumbs.
+**Most people only use one coat of egg and do not redip after the matzo meal.
+I always dip twice.

-3) The amount of eggs and matzo meal you will need depends on how well you coat.
-That is why I write a range of amount for both.
-Chances are you will be left with some extra, but having a nice amount allows for easier coating and tarting with a smaller amount and have more at the read to add if needed helps prevent waste.
+***The number of eggs you will need depends on how well you coat.
+That is why I write 6-8.
+Chances are you won't need them all, but having a nice amount allows for easier coating, and starting with a smaller amount and having more at the ready to add if needed helps prevent waste.

 Nutrition Information: